Maimana-Kowatly/Melenoma-detection/README.md

 Vascular lesion.

 Steps:
-Data Loading
+1-Data Loading.
-Baseline Model Building
+2-Baseline Model Building
-Training the Model and testing the model
+3-Training the Model and testing the model
-Building an augmented model
+4-Building an augmented model
-Training the augmented model and testing the model Countering Class Imbalance with augmentor
+5-Training the augmented model and testing the model 6-Countering Class Imbalance with augmentor
-Building the final model
+7-Building the final model
-Training the final model and testing the model Verifying the model
+8-Training the final model and testing the model 9-Verifying the model

 Conclusion: